woody-woodruff/angular-copter/README.md

 The AppServer is Tomcat, but should be platform agnostic.
 Current implementation is on a RaspberryPi 3 Model B. RESTful web services are provided by a PHP page using an *old* version of the "Slim" framework.
 In this case providing the support functionality of the framework would be less work than upgrading or changing frameworks.
 Most importatly it is not a current roadblock, and would take minimual effort to replace if needed.

 Configuration issues outside of scope are noted in the comments.

+The "src" folder has all the current code.
+The SQL file will set up the DB populated with a basic set of data.
+The "angular-copter" folder is what is deployed to the web server "as-is".

+-W